Benchmarks: Answer 99.16% of DocVQA Without Images in QA: Agentic Document ExtractionRead more

 What Is Data-Centric AI?

-Data-Centric AI is the discipline of systematically engineering the data used to build an AI system.
-Think of a Data-Centric AI system as programming with focus on data instead of code.
-Industries of all types continue to adopt AI solutions, and while AI models have improved over the years, a fundamental shift is needed to truly unleash AI’s full potential.
+Data-centric AI is the discipline of systematically engineering the data used to build an AI system.
+Think of it as programming with a focus on data rather than code.
+While AI models have evolved significantly, a fundamental shift is needed to truly unlock AI's full potential.
+Instead of solely improving model architectures, a data-centric approach emphasizes refining and optimizing the quality of data to enhance AI performance.

 Why Does Data-Centric AI Matter?